An interview with author and Jabhat al Nusra survivor Theo Padnos from 2016, by Gideon Egger.

-Concerned about repercussions from this book, while in Turkey he used his mother’s maiden name--calling himself “Peter Theo Curtis.”
-(A name that was sometimes used in press reports.)
+Concerned about repercussions from this book, he used his mother’s maiden name–calling himself “Peter Theo Curtis.”
+(A name that was sometimes used in press reports about him.)

-Theo was freelancing: asking questions of locals, looking for a way into Syria.
-He wanted to interview both rebels and civilians in Aleppo, in the hope of publishing an article about the Syrian Civil War.
+In Turkey, Theo was freelancing, asking questions of locals, and looking for a way into Syria.
+He wanted to interview both rebels and civilians in Aleppo, in the hope of publishing an article about the Syrian civil war.

 In Antakya, he met three young men who told him they were crossing over to Syria to make contact with the Syrian Free Army (or F.S.A.), a resistance group founded by former members of Bashar al Assad’s military, and considered by some in the West to be “moderate.”

 Together, the three young men and Theo crossed the border between Turkey and Syria by pushing through an opening in a barbed-wire fence in the middle of an olive grove.